 Fisheries related information, including detailed spatial and temporal catch and effort statistics, and biological information (fish length, age and maturity stage).

-Fisheries independent information as: 1) acoustic surveys to estimate abundance and the spatial distribution of the species and 2) egg surveys to provide alternative relative estimates of the spawning biomass.
+Fisheries independent information as: 1) acoustic surveys to estimate abundance and the spatial distribution of the species; 2) acoustic and environmental data from the fishing vessels to monitor the changes in the interactions between population and environment; and 3) egg surveys to provide alternative relative estimates of the spawning biomass.

 Fisheries dependent information should be submitted by all parties fishing actively for small pelagic species according to the data submission standard.
 Fisheries independent information has been provided in the form of reports and presentations by the coastal states.